aigoncharov/angular-builder-custom-terser-options/README.md

 Custom Angular builder that allows Terser (Uglify) customization.
 It's a sub-class of Angular's default builder and it does a very small customization of its logic by extending final webpack config with your custom options for Terser.

+**This project is not maintained.
+Try https://github.com/just-jeb/angular-builders instead**

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->